keneo/redishobo/README.md

-A simple and probably safe vagrant configuration to create a box running redis.
+A simple and transparent vagrant configuration to create a box running redis.

 ## Instructions